tateshitah/SiLBALA/README.md

 Functions
 ------
 + simple sample AR application for android
-+ get x, y on the display of android device from azimuth and elevation information of target.
++ get x, y on the display screen of android device from azimuth and elevation information of target.
-+ get x, y on the display of android device from latitude, longitude, and altitude of target.
++ get x, y on the display screen of android device from latitude, longitude, and altitude of target.
++ draw azimuth and elevation lines
++ draw a kind of roof of latitude and longitude grid.

 Theory!?
 ------